Andromeda-OS/CoreFoundation/README.md

 # CF-1348.28
 Built from CoreFoundation found in https://github.com/apple/swift-corelibs-foundation/tree/master/CoreFoundation

-Modified to work (more or less) when installed in a PureDarwin images (eg. the 10.10.5 PoC).
+Modified to work (more or less) when installed in a PureDarwin image (eg. the 10.10.5 PoC).

+(If you just want binary roots to add to a PureDarwin image, look [here](https://github.com/sjc/roots-for-puredarwin))

 * Version set to 1348.28.0
 * Removed CFURLSession and dependency on libcurl (and everything that depends on)
 * Calls CFInitialize() at load time, so things actually work
+* Adds an implementation of CFFileDescriptor

 Dependencies: